QianFuv/42177/README.md

 # Spinal Medical Image Analysis

-A machine learning project for spinal bone detection and Cobb angle prediction from medical X-ray images using YOLOv11 and XGBoost.
+A machine learning project for spinal bone detection, Cobb angle prediction, and scoliosis severity classification from medical X-ray images using YOLOv11 and XGBoost.

 ## Overview